 The Socialwall Format plugin introduces a timeline format to the Moodle course which is commonly used by social websites.

 The familiar format includes sorting of posts according to the date of uploading along with integration of Moodle’s activities and resources.

 #7 Collapsed Topics – To introduce reader-friendly sections

 The Collapsed Topics plugin is especially useful for long-winded courses.
 Scrolling through a long list of topics can be avoided by collapsing sections to single section headings.

 Each of these has a toggle option which can be used to view the contents within the section for a given amount of time.

-- Opaque: This plugin lets you connect to question engines like OpenMark to use their questions in the Moodle quiz.
+Opaque: Open University lets you connect to question engines like OpenMark to use their questions in the Moodle quiz.